julhaas91/julhaas91.github.io/_pages/projects.md

-{% comment %}
 ---
 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A curated list of projects where I served as the technical lead as a freelancer, a research scientist and in my corporate roles.
 nav: true
-nav_order: 3
+nav_order: 1
 display_categories: [work, fun]
 horizontal: false
 ---